 These benefits can take the form of SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance), and typically exceed $1,000 each month.
 Eligibility extends to both adults and children, and numerous illnesses, injuries, and impairments can be approved.

 So which medical conditions can qualify you for monthly SSI or SSDI benefits in Arkansas?
 Our legal team has assembled this guide to help you understand how each disability is evaluated by the SSA.
-Simply click on your condition below to get started.
+If you have any further questions, contact our law offices at (479) 316-0438.

 Qualifying for Social Security Disability Benefits (SSDI) in Arkansas